photo/documentation/docs/faq/Groups.markdown

 ## How do I give group members access to albums?

 In your settings, visit the group you’d like to add the member to.
 Enter the member’s email address.
 They’ll receive an email from us explaining how to set a password so they can log in.

+## Someone added me as a group member.
+How do I log in?

+When someone adds you as a group member or administrator, you'll receive an email from us prompting you to set a password.
+Once you set a password you'll be able to log in through the website.

 ## I'm a group member.
 How do I upload to an album?